SofiMarcos/recovering_host_genomes/README.md

 **4_missing_percentage** - plot of the missing percentage.

-All files for the R scripts can be found in 2_loocv directory.

 ## 3_population_genetics_inference - R codes for ploting
+All files for the R scripts can be found in the data directory.

 **1_allele_freq** - allele frequencies distribution.

 **2_heterozygosity** - heterozygosity of the imputed population and the 12 validation samples.